Neeti24/expensify-app/readme.md

 =>define the rules in the firebase's rule section
     and enable the authorized Domain in Authentication section lean more : docs - guids -reference - security -db rules

+-->remenber partial file need to start with uder-score but the underscore and the extention are excluded when we are importing

+=> Babel polyfill - allow your application to run in a wide range of browser and browser version.
+    yarn add babel-polyfill@6.26.0
+=> browser stacking - is a tool to simulate the app in the other browser